His cold, swollen hand gripped mine as I gently slid my fingers between his.

 My 89-year-old uncle was dying.

-I was more aware than ever that my time to leave the physical world would eventually come too, and with this awareness came a voice that whispered: “Make every day count.”
+I was more aware than ever that my time to leave the physical world would eventually come too, and with this came a reminder that I must make every day count.

-This voice stayed with me as I scattered my uncle’s ashes into the ocean days later, and is still with me as I write this for you.
+This reminder stayed with me as I scattered my uncle’s ashes into the ocean days later, and is still with me as I write this for you.

-You look fine on the outside, but inside, you feel like you’re dying a little bit every single day.
+You feel like you’re dying a little bit inside every single day.

 It can be tempting to indulge in some retail therapy now and then, but if you’re running up credit card debt or drying up your life savings because of it, it may be time to rethink your spending habits.